Missouri River Energy Services Scholarship Program

 Applicants to the Missouri River Energy Services Scholarship Program must meet all criteria in one of two areas:

-High school seniors who reside in a household receiving electrical power and services from a Missouri River Energy Services' member utility.
-Residence eligibility may be clarified by calling the city utility office.
+High school seniors who reside in a household receiving electric service from a Missouri River Energy Services' member utility.
+Residence eligibility may be clarified by calling Marshall Municipal Utilities.
 Eligible high schools are designated by Missouri River Energy Services.

-Planning to enroll in a full-time* undergraduate course of study at an accredited two- or four-year college, university or vocational-technical school no later than the fall of 2020.
+Plan to enroll in a full-time* undergraduate course of study at an accredited two or four-year college, university, or vocational-technical school no later than the fall of 2021.

-*Full-time study is defined as full-time enrollment for the entire upcoming academic year.
+*Full-time study is defined as full-time enrollment for the entire academic year.

 Up to five (5) awards may be granted to high school students who reside in a Missouri River Energy Services service area.
 These awards may be renewed for up to three additional years or until a bachelor's degree is earned, whichever occurs first.
 Renewal is contingent upon satisfactory academic performance in a full-time course of study and continuation of the program by Missouri River Energy Services.

-Up to six (6) awards may be granted to students applying or already enrolled in a Powerline/Line worker Program.
+Up to seven (7) awards may be granted to technical bound students enrolled in a Powerline/Lineworker Program at the selected technical schools.
 These awards are one-time only and not renewable.